guardian/workflow-frontend/public/README.md

 ## Package management
-Uses [jspm](http://jspm.io) for client-side external dependencies.
+Uses [webpack](https://webpack.github.io/) for client-side external dependencies.
+This is configured in conf/webpack.conf.js.

-The `../setup.sh` script will install jspm locally via `npm` and then use jspm to install all client-side dependencies in the `jspm_packages` directory.
+The `../scripts/setup.sh` script will install all node modules (including webpack) locally, then use webpack to bundle dependencies.

-[System.js](https://github.com/systemjs/systemjs) is used for client-side module loading.
-Its a universal module loader, enabling loading of ES6 modules, AMD, CommonJS and global scripts.

-[`config.js`](config.js) configures System.js by mapping package names to the packages installed with `jspm`.

-The [jspm-cli](https://github.com/jspm/jspm-cli) tool can be used for including new dependencies, or upgrading packages.
+[yarn](https://yarnpkg.com/en/) is used for declarative package management.

 ## Stylesheets
 Workflow uses [Sass](http://sass-lang.com) for CSS pre-processing.

-Stylesheets within `prototype/public/**/*.scss` will be automatically compiled in SBT as part of the build process when building in TeamCity or when running locally in development mode.
-Source maps are generated also.
+Any .scss or .css file will be bundled using webpack.

 Classes should be specified in [Block Element Modifier (BEM)](http://bem.info/).